openebs-archive/openebs-docs/docs/faq.md

    kubectl get cvr -n openebs
    ```

-   The output of above command will show status as `Healthy`, `Degraded` and `Rebuilding`.
+   The output of above command will show status as `Offline`, `Degraded`, `Rebuilding` and `Healthy`.
 Following are the definition for each of these status.

+   **Offline:** Replica is not connected to the target pod.

-   **Degraded:** Replica is ready to serve IOs, but missing data need to synced from other replicas.
+   **Degraded:** Replica of the cStor volume need to get synced from other replica of the corresponding volume.

-   **Rebuilding:** Replica is ready to serve IOs and it is in rebuilding process by copying missing data from other replicas of the corresponding cStor volume.
+   **Rebuilding:** Replica is in rebuilding state to sync up the data from other replicas of the corresponding volume.

-   **Healthy:** When a replica of the cStor volume is fully synced the data from other replicas of this volume.
+   **Healthy:** Replica is having full data.

+   Note: If pool pod corresponding to cStor volume replica is not running, then the status of CVR shown in the output of above command may be stale.

 </br>